summerislive/affiliates-jekyll-theme/pages/about.md

 image: assets/images/SummerAnimated.png
 ---

 My name is Summer aka Moana!
 I am a Filipino-American musician, dancer, digital marketer, host, livestreamer and gamer.
 I live and create to encourage people to Walk in Love!
-My hope is to send a little bit of positivity and light into your life and encourage you to live with intention.
+My hope is to send a little bit of positivity into your life and encourage you to live with intention.

 [Instagram](http://instagram.com/summerislive_) |
 [Twitch](http://twitch.tv/summerislive) |